NEUROFUSIONInc/fusion/README.md

 ## Why Fusion

-- We desperately need an open platform for self experimentation that is easy to use and doesn't sacrifice user privacy.
+- We desperately need an open platform for self experimentation that is secure, easy to use and doesn't sacrifice user privacy.

 ## Links
 - [Fusion website](https://usefusion.app)